MichealNestor01/Maths-Revision-Sytem/README.md

 # Maths-Revision-Sytem
 This is the prototype of my A-Level coursework, it is a mathematics revision system, that has allows students to learn through the integrated game as well as track their progress over time and send this progress to teachers.
 There is a revision game where students can go through lessons and see topic tips, and then a main game where you have the option to once again see the topic tips, do warmup questions and then a boss battle of sorts where you are tested on the topic, this mode is what tracks the students progress.
+In both the game and the revision game you see lessons and other attatched windows by walking over to the teachers in the gane and talking to them.

 Libraries used:
 - pygame